-At Farmers’ Almanac, we love digging into and uncovering the answers to some of the life’s but puzzling questions.
-Consider the following 5 questions:
+At Farmers’ Almanac, we love digging into and uncovering the answers to some of life’s puzzling questions (also known as “things that make you go, hmmm…”).
+Consider the following…

-You may remember the old trick if you’re about to sneeze, but can’t, so you’re told, “look at the Sun!”
+You may remember the old trick that if you’re about to sneeze, but can’t, you should “look at the sun!”
 And it would, without fail, prompt you to sneeze.
-Sun sneezing has many names, including ACHOO syndrome (yes, that’s a real thing.
-It stands for Autosomal Dominant Compelling Helio-Ophthalmic Outburst).
-And it tends to run in families.
+Sun sneezing has many names, including ACHOO syndrome (Autosomal Dominant Compelling Helio-Ophthalmic Outburst), or Photic Sneeze Reflex, and it tends to run in families.

 If you were making your grandmother’s famous chicken piccata dish and suddenly the garlic you were sautéing turned blue or green in the pan, don’t fret!
 Though scientists are sometimes as confused as to why this happens, there is a logical explanation for it.